Chethumuniraju/invoice-reader/README.md

 # About
 """
-Invoice reader
+Invoice Reader:

-Acepcts a invoice or an image
+Accepts an invoice or an image.
-Image is converted into byte data and pass it into Gemmini llm model response from the model is displayed
+Converts the image into byte data and passes it into the Gemini LLM model.
+Displays the response from the model

 """